IDREsandbox/vsim/docs/modelview.md

 ###Control

-The control takes all edit signals from the scroll boxes, buttons, window actions, etc. and maps them to commands and command macros.
+The controllers takes all edit signals from the scroll boxes, buttons, window actions, etc. and maps them to commands and command macros.

-The control also keeps track of the current narrative and current slide.
+The narrative control also keeps track of the current narrative and current slide.
 It relinks the scroll boxes and canvas when the active narrative/slide change.

-TODO: The control keeps track of selection
+Sorry these things are massive, complicated, and hard to test -__-

 ###Views